 And strengthen your bones;

 And like a spring of water, whose waters do not fail.

 Isaiah 58:6-11, NKJV

 Jesus carried this teaching through to his disciples.
 He wanted to see a change of character in those who followed him.
-He taught the need of purity and simplicity of motive in our fasting.
+He taught the need for purity and simplicity as our motive for fasting.
 Yes, there were times when fasting was needed (Mark 9:25-29) and yes, private fasts were observed by Jesus (Matthew 4:1-11) and his disciples.
 Paul fasted to seek God's guidance (Acts 14:23).